-- 16.1 The Chair of the Trust (i.e. the Chair of the Board of Directors, appointed in accordance with the provisions of paragraph 25 below) or, in his absence, the Deputy Chair (appointed in accordance with the provisions of paragraph 26 below), shall preside at meetings of the Council of Governors save that if the Chair and Deputy Chair are unable to preside whether for reasons of absence, conflict of interest or otherwise the Vice Chair shall preside. - The Vice Chair shall be a Public Governor and shall be elected by a majority of the Council of Governors in a general meeting for a term of up to 3 years.
-The provisions of paragraph 8 of Annex 5 shall also apply. - 16.3 Meetings of the Council of Governors shall be open to members of the public save that members of the public may be excluded from a meeting on the grounds set out in paragraph 6.2 of Annex 5. - 16.4 For the purposes of obtaining information about the Trust's performance of its functions or the directors' performance of their duties (and deciding whether to propose a vote on the Trust's or directors' performance), the Council of Governors may require one or more of the directors to attend a meeting.
+16.1 The Chair of the Trust (i.e. the Chair of the Board of Directors, appointed in accordance with the provisions of paragraph 25 below) or, in his/her absence, the Deputy Chair (appointed in accordance with the provisions of paragraph 26 below), shall preside at meetings of the Council of Governors save that if the Chair and Deputy Chair are unable to preside whether for reasons of absence, conflict of interest or otherwise the Senior Independent Director or Lead Governor shall preside.

+- 16.2 The Lead Governor shall be a Public Governor and shall be elected by a majority of the Council of Governors in a secret ballot for a term of up to 3 years.
+The provisions of paragraph 8 of Annex 5 shall also apply. - 16.3 Meetings of the Council of Governors shall be open to members of the public save that members of the public may be excluded from a meeting on the grounds of the confidential nature of the business to be transacted, or for other special reasons stated in the resolution. - 16.4 For the purposes of obtaining information about the Trust's performance of its functions or the directors' performance of their duties, and to be able to hold the non-executive directors to account for the performance of the Board, the Council of Governors may require one or more of the non-executive directors to attend a meeting. - 16.5 In extremis, where the circumstances are beyond the Trust's control, meetings of members and the Council of Governors may be suspended until the circumstances that have caused the cessation of governors' meetings and activities have passed.
+The Chair is responsible for ceasing or re-starting governors' meetings. - 16.6 There may be times and reasons why Council of Governors meetings are held "virtually online" and not in person.
+The Chair will decide these times in consultation with the Lead Governor - 16.7 Members of the public or representatives of Council of Governors are not permitted to record proceedings in any manner unless with the express prior agreement of the Chair (or Deputy Chair).
+Where permission has been granted, the Chair (or Deputy Chair) retains the right to give directions to halt recording of proceedings at any point during the meeting.
+For the avoidance of doubt, "recording" refers to any audio or visual recording, including still photography, including use of social media.